Women's Health Style (01)

 Test Your Heart's Health

-The Medical University of South Carolina (MUSC Health) offers a free HeartAware Online Heart Risk Assessment tool to evaluate your risk of cardiovascular disease, including congestive heart disease.
-It is designed to take about 10 minutes.
-The purpose of it, of course, is to help people take action to redcue their level of risk.
-They can also receive a free continuing education via email about their specific cardiovascular health and risk factors.
+Cardiovascular disease, unlike many other diseases, can be largely predicted and prevented.
+The Community Memorial Health System of Ventura, California offers a free HeartAware Online Heart Risk Assessment tool to evaluate your risk of cardiovascular disease, including congestive heart disease.
+It is designed to take about seven minutes.
+The purpose of it, of course, is help people know if they are at risk for heart disease and how to get help if they are and reduce their level of risk.
+They site also offers assements for stroke, prediabetes, weight, lung and stress.

 Noni Juice Facts and Benefits